-Easter Sunday is tomorrow and I simply couldn’t resist one last Easter themed bake.
-So here are my Vanilla Mini Egg Nest Cupcakes.
+Since Easter Sunday is tomorrow, I simply couldn’t resist one last Easter themed bake.
+So, here are my Easter Vanilla Mini Egg Nest Cupcakes.

-Delicious vanilla cupcakes, swirled with real chocolate buttercream, sprinkled with dark chocolate curls and mini eggs nestled in the centre.
+Vanilla cupcakes, swirled with real chocolate buttercream, sprinkled with dark chocolate curls and chocolate mini eggs nestling in the centre.

-With ALL of the chocolate that is around over the Easter period I wanted a vanilla cupcake to provide balance.
-Don’t get me wrong I love a deep chocolatey cake, like my Chocolate Sparkle Cake but sometimes too much chocolate can be over powering!
+So, with ALL of the chocolate that is around over the Easter period, a vanilla cupcake to provides the perfect balance.
+While I love a deep chocolatey cake, like my Chocolate Sparkle Cake sometimes too much chocolate can be over powering!

-These Vanilla Mini Egg Nest Cupcakes are an inexpensive way of making a few packets of mini eggs go a long way and are perfect to give as gifts.
-I personally love homemade gifts and these would be a very welcome gift indeed.
+And these Easter Vanilla Mini Egg Nest Cupcakes are an inexpensive way of making a few packets of mini eggs go a long way and are great to give as gifts.
+Since I personally love homemade gifts, these would be a very welcome gift indeed.

-Wrapped in some cellophane, tied with raffia or ribbon, these portions of loveliness look so pretty.
-Good enough to eat in fact.
-My niece made a version of these and gave them to her teachers at Primary School as an end of term, Easter thank you.
-They were very well received!
+Either wrap each cupcake in cellophane, tie with raffia or place in little cupcake boxes tied with ribbon, presentation is key.
+Now they are ready to be given as gifts.
+My niece made a version of these and gave them to her teachers at Primary School as an end of term, Easter thank you, where they are proving very popular!

-Recipe: Makes 12 Vanilla Mini Egg Nest Cupcakes
+Recipe: Makes 12 Easter Vanilla Mini Egg Nest Cupcakes

 100g/4oz Unsalted Buter at room temperature